ierror/django-js-reverse/README.rst

 ::
     ./manage.py collectstatic_js_reverse

-If you change some urls or add plugin and want to update the reverse.js file, run the command again.
+If you change some urls or add a plugin and want to update the reverse.js file, run the command again.

 After this add the file to your template